Francis Cowper, 7th Earl Cowper: Other public positions

 Apart from his political career Cowper held the position of Lord Lieutenant of Bedfordshire between 1861 and 1905.
 He was also a Deputy Lieutenant of Nottinghamshire and Kent.

 Peerages

 In 1871, Cowper managed to obtain a reversal of the attainder of the Scottish lordship of Dingwall and the English barony of Butler, which had been under attainder since 1715, and he became the 4th Lord Dingwall and the 3rd Baron Butler as well.
 In 1880, he succeeded his mother as 8th Baron Lucas.

 Relative wealth

 He came to own more than £1M of assets which Sir Leo Chiozza Money, an analyst of the rich of the era, estimated was true of only eight British people who died "in an average year".
 In the US, a concentration of greater wealth existed: by the start of the World War I, Rockefeller had become the world's first billionaire estimated (in somewhat cheaper US dollars), in the year he died.

+He owned almost 38,000 acres.